Ruicong-Chen/Old-Personal-Website/index.md

 I am a fourth year PhD student at MIT EECS advised by Professor [Anantha Chandrakasan](https://chandrakasan.mit.edu/) and Professor [Hae-Seung Lee](https://hslee.mit.edu/).
-I work in circuit design with a focus on mixed-signal security and in-memory computing.
+I work in circuit design with a focus on mixed-signal security， in-memory computing， and machine learning.

 *  I have excellence in analog/mixed-signal/digital chip design with proved record of leading publications such as [VLSI-C 2022](https://ieeexplore.ieee.org/document/9830365).
 *  I have experience in complex system design based on custom designed chip with top publication such as [MobiCOM 2020](https://dl.acm.org/doi/abs/10.1145/3372224.3419216).